-Mr. Cheung Wai Lun Jacky (張偉倫), aged 48, is our independent non-executive Director and was appointed to our Board on 1 December 2017.
-Prior to joining our Group, Mr. Cheung has been a consultant of Loeb & Loeb LLP (formerly known as Pang & Co. in association with Loeb & Loeb LLP), a law firm in Hong Kong, since April 2015.
+Mr. Cheung Wai Lun Jacky (張偉倫), aged 49, is our independent non-executive Director and was appointed to the Board on 1 December 2017.
+Prior to joining the Group, Mr. Cheung has been a consultant of Loeb & Loeb LLP (formerly known as Pang & Co. in association with Loeb & Loeb LLP), a law firm in Hong Kong, since April 2015.
 Mr. Cheung served as a solicitor in D.S.
 Cheung & Co., a law firm in Hong Kong, in June 2013 and was further promoted to a partner in July 2014.
 Mr. Cheung had been a senior associate in Mayer Brown (formerly known as Mayer Brown JSM) for the periods from November 2008 to September 2012, and from September 2001 to December 2007.

-Mr. Cheung served as an independent non-executive director of Century Group International Holdings Limited (stock code: 2113) from September 2016 to May 2020, and an independent non-executive director of Kin Pang Holdings Limited (stock code: 1722) since November 2017.
+Mr. Cheung served as an independent non-executive director of Century Group International Holdings Limited (stock code: 2113), the issued shares of which are listed on the Stock Exchange, from September 2016 to May 2020, and an independent non-executive director of Kin Pang Holdings Limited (stock code: 1722), the issued shares of which are listed on the Stock Exchange, since November 2017.